Herpele squalostoma: Reproduction

+H. squalostoma mothers provide parental care over their offspring, developing an outer layer of skin for maternal dermatophagy to provide offspring with nutrients and vertically transmit their microbiome.
+Their offspring become independent when they grow to a size of 10–12 cm.

 Habitat and conservation

 Herpele squalostoma occurs in lowland forest, and it can also occur in fruit tree plantations, rural gardens and secondary forest.
 Its upper elevational limit is not well known but in Cameroon it is found at least to 800 m above sea level.
 It is presumably largely fossorial.

 Herpele squalostoma occurs in small numbers in the international pet trade, but it is not known whether this could be a threat.
 Batrachochytrium dendrobatidis has been detected in this species, and thus chytridiomycosis is a potential threat.
 Herpele squalostoma is found in many protected areas, including the Korup National Park in Cameroon and the Moukalaba-Doudou National Park in Gabon.